Some of these issues are flat out mythology and categorically false, while others are true in some applications and false in other scenarios.

 This one is complicated.
 Due to the construction of the transducer, condenser mics are more sensitive than dynamics.
 This means they're typically capable of reproducing slightly more detail at lower volumes, and consequentially they can distort if you place them in front of high sound pressure level (SPL) sources.
 So while it is possible to damage a condenser's diaphragm with too much volume, the common real-world problem is running into distortion issues that reduce your audio quality.

 A second problem with condensers and high SPL's is that condensers can be upwards of ten times more sensitive than a dynamic mic.
 This means that it can respond with greater differences in voltage.
-At extremely loud levels, this means the voltage can get so high as to be sending the preamplifier too hot of a signal to handle.
+At extremely loud levels, this means the voltage can get so high as to be sending the preamplifier too hot of a signal to handle, resulting in distortion at the preamp and your analog-to-digital converters.

 Verdict: Halfway True